JShollaj/AWS-Machine-Learning/Exam Readiness Course.md

     - Specify subnets & security groups (creates elastic network interfaces associated with them).

-  - Encrypt data at rest with SageMaker
+  - Encrypt data at rest with SageMaker with AWS KMS (create, import, rotate, disable, delete, define usage policies for, and audit the use of encryption keys).

 - **Deploy and operationalize ML solutions.**AWS CloudTrail